mr-ryan-james/chatty-mcchatface/README.md

 As indicated earlier, this application makes use of JWTs for user persistence.
 As users make requests that require user context to the application, a JWT is sent in the HTTP header (x-access-token) with each http request payload.

-Currently, the JWT is set on the production server using an environment variable.
+Currently, the JWT verifying signature is created on the production server using an app_secret saved in an environment variable.

 ```
 module.exports = class AuthConfig {